open-ephys/ONI/source/hw-spec/devices/hubs.rst

 devices reflecting or modifying the :ref:`controller <controller>` state and/or reporting errors or similar status messages must be implemented in local hub 0.

-Every hub MUST have access to a high-resolution timer that is used by all its devices to generate a ``Hub_Timestamp`` for a :ref:`data sample <dev-sample>`.
+Every hub MUST have access to a high-resolution timer that is used by all its devices to generate a ``hubclk_cnt`` for a :ref:`data sample <dev-sample>`.

 Data from all the devices of a hub is collected and passed to the controller.
 The specific interface between a hub and the controller is highly